yojoots/libbitcoin-system-wiki/Regression-Fallacy.md

 The first valuation of a thing can be for any reason, including its utility as a money.
 This is inherent in the concept of subjective value.
 The theorem is based on empirical observation of monetary evolution.
 Yet as an [epistemology](https://en.m.wikipedia.org/wiki/Epistemology), [praxeology](https://en.wikipedia.org/wiki/Praxeology) inherently rejects empiricism.

 One of many problems with empirical economics is that new observations can invalidate previous conclusions.
-Bitcoin has done so to the this theorem.
+Bitcoin has done so to this theorem.
 It can clearly be observed that Satoshi [intended to create a money](https://bitcoin.org/bitcoin.pdf), for its first use as money.